It-s-AI/llm-detection/README.md

 ## Key Highlights (TL;DR)
 Here is a key highlights of It's AI, which will be fully covered further:
 1) Most accurate ai-detector in the world according to MGTD benchmark (ICAIE, 2025)
 2) More than just a subnet.
-We've have a fully operating ITSAI TECHNOLOGIES - FZCO, which is helping us to growth real-world adoption.
+We've have a fully operating ITSAI TECHNOLOGIES - FZCO and already generating revenue.
+More than 22k webiste visits in February.
 3) Constantly improving.
 We've already developed website, web app, chrome extension, API, X bot and many more (find full description below).
 Try It's AI by yourself at https://its-ai.org.
 4) High market potential.
 More than 3 billion dollars in market size in just English-speaking countries and we're going right for it.
 The real-world demand is evident, as demonstrated by our competitors: GptZero (50m$ valuation), CopyLeaks (4m$ last year revenue), ZeroGpt (10m monthly visits) and others.
 5) Incentive mechanism.
 Time and benchmarks proven validation process that makes miners work in the right direction.
 Thanks to it we've become a new state-of-the-art solution on all three considered academia-known benchmarks.